DataDog/integrations-core/tomcat/README.md

 ### Commands to view the available metrics

 The `datadog-agent jmx` command allows you to run troubleshooting commands on JMXFetch integrations.
-On linux systems, you will need to prepend the command with `sudo -u dd-agent` so that the Datadog Agent runs as the correct user.
+On Linux systems, you will need to prepend the command with `sudo -u dd-agent` so that the Datadog Agent runs as the correct user.

 #### datadog-agent jmx collect
 Running `datadog-agent jmx collect` starts the collection of metrics based on your current configuration and displays them in the console.